 Read about the experience and qualifications of the NEDCC Preservation Services Staff.

 Complete information about how to work with NEDCC on a collection assessment, visit: Working with NEDCC on Preservation Assessments or download a printable Assessment Fact Sheet, to share with administration or planning teams.
+Learn more about the Benefits of Assessments.

 Ann Marie Willer, Director of Preservation Services